-Due to their chosen profession, sex therapists are responsible for providing the best possible treatment for both patients.
+Due to their chosen profession, sex therapists are responsible for providing the best possible treatment for all patients.
 This cannot be done if one person feels as though their partner is being favored.
-In actuality, the couples sex therapist is going to work with couples, help them get to the root of issues and find applicable solutions.
-This will never require one party to take the side of one partner over the other.
+In actuality, the sex therapist is going to work with couples, help them get to the root of sex issues, and find applicable solutions.
+This will never require a counselor to take the side of one partner over the other.
 Now, a couples sex therapist might advise one or both partners to make certain modifications in various areas, but this is simply doing their job, not taking sides.

 All Parties Will Keep Their Clothes On

 It's important for everyone to understand that couples sex therapy will never involve any party taking off their clothes or making sexual contact during therapy.
-The treatment process of couples sex therapy is all about asking questions, answering questions, talking, and getting to the bottom of problems which are blocking couples from having an amazing sex life.
-If at any point a couples sex therapist urges any party to take off their clothes or perform sexual acts during therapy, they should be reported immediately.
+The treatment process of couples sex therapy is all about asking questions, answering questions, talking, and getting to the bottom of what is blocking couples from having a happy and healthy sex life.
 Sexual acts will never under any circumstances occur during couples sex therapy sessions.

 Going Sooner Rather Than Later Can Make a Difference